rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 Yes.
 Click **Databases** in the [Cloud Control Panel](http://mycloud.rackspace.com/).
-Connecting to a Cloud Database instance remotely requires either a Cloud Server or Cloud Load Balancer to [proxy the connection](/how-to/connect-to-a-cloud-databases-instance).
+Connecting to a Cloud Database instance remotely requires a [high availability instance group](/how-to/connect-to-a-cloud-databases-instance) with public IP, or a single/replica instance connected to either a Cloud Server or Cloud Load Balancer to [proxy the connection](/how-to/connect-to-a-cloud-databases-instance).